drupol/not-a-number.io/content/posts/random/2025-03-21-retrospective-2024.md

 The entire infrastructure is version-controlled in a private Git repository, maintained collaboratively.
 Updating it is as simple as bumping the `flake.lock` file and deploying via [`deploy-rs`](https://github.com/serokell/deploy-rs).
 Everything is managed within a single repository: dependencies are pinned, deployments are ~~boring and predictable~~ fully bit-per-bit reproducible, upgrades are atomic and rollbacks effortless.
-It is as close to a dream setup as it gets, effortless.
 It is as close to a dream setup as it gets, a level of transparency, security and control which is not achieved anywhere else at work.

 Another project, [`developer-profile`](https://code.europa.eu/ecphp/devs-profile/), continues to grow.
 Originally a